BSEd in Elementary Education

 The maximum number of admits to this program is 75 students per year, and in most years, the program is highly competitive.
 Although the program has minimum eligibility criteria, most applicants greatly exceed the minimum.
 If your grades do not represent your future potential, please use the essay/statements portion of the application to make your case for admission.

 Prior to application, you should consult with the Office of Undergraduate Advising in 612 Aderhold Hall.
-They can advise you on how to arrange your program of study prior to application, so you are well-positioned for enrollment if accepted.
+They can advise you on arranging your program of study prior to application, so you are well-positioned for enrollment if accepted.

 Minimum Eligibility Criteria